-Legislation introduced by Texas state Sen. Kirk Watson and Rep. Paul Workman in collaboration with CAPCOG paved the way for the nation’s first COG-managed emergency communications district.
+Legislation introduced by former Texas state Sen. Kirk Watson and Rep. Paul Workman in collaboration with CAPCOG paved the way for the nation’s first COG-managed emergency communications district.
 It also released CAPCOG from state oversight of COG 9-1-1 programs, ensuring all applicable 9-1-1 fees collected through phone providers will be available to fund emergency communications.
 The district is to carry out essential governmental functions related to the provisioning of emergency communications services, including but not limited to emergency 9-1-1, to participating jurisdictions throughout the territory of the district.

 Membership and Bylaws

 The CAPCOG Executive Committee, the agency’s governing body, serves as the district’s Board of Managers charged with determining funding sources, setting governing policy, appointing a technical advisory committee, adopting a budget and staffing the district.

 See who is on the CAPCOG Executive Committee.

 The CAPCOG Executive Director Betty Voights is the emergency communications district’s director, managing the board’s operations.
 The CAECD’s membership, purpose and core responsibilities are outlined in the district’s bylaws.

 The CAECD Board of Managers meets at least quarterly and may call additional sessions during the year.
 Its meetings are open to the public and are subject to the Texas Open Meetings Act.
 Check the events section below for upcoming meeting details, such as time, date and location.